Dear users of our web portal,

 We have developed the Mine Information System (MIS) adjusted to complex humanitarian demining procedures and implementation of public procurement, supervision and quality control processes.
 Our web-application MISportal now works in its full capacity and provides clear and precise insight into the current status of mine suspected area and marking situation.
 The application is available at: https://misportal.hcr.hr.

-Thanks to demining operations conducted by demining companies, general and technical survey operations, suspected hazardous area (SHA) has been reduced from the initially estimated 13.000 m2 to currently precisely defined to 642 km2 (on October 15th, 2013).
-The suspected hazardous area (SHA) is marked with 13.005 mine warning signs and 298 signs on the areas contaminated solely by UXO.
+Thanks to demining operations conducted by demining companies, general and technical survey operations, suspected hazardous area (SHA) has been reduced from the initially estimated 13.000 m2 to currently precisely defined to 613,6 km2 (on January 1th, 2014).

 The National Mine Action Strategy 2009-2019 defines the prerequisites for the solution of mine problem including the capacities and funds needed.